myitcv/myitcv.github.com/_posts/2018-12-01-london-gophers---2018-in-review.md

 In summary: 2018 was an exciting year, plenty to look forward to in 2019!

+A huge thanks to everyone who attended any of our events, to our speakers, to our sponsors, and of course to my fellow organisers.

 As ever, we greatly appreciate, welcome and encourage feedback.
 Please contact the organisers via [glug-organisers@googlegroups.com](mailto:glug-organisers@googlegroups.com).